cyrillebertelle/cyrillebertelleWP-fr-old/_pages/about.md

 ## current research interests and projects
 - Complex Systems Modelling and Simulation
 - Complex Networks for Territorial Intelligence and Logistics Systems
-- Blockchains for Supply Chain Transactions
+- Blockchains for smart logistics

 ## responsabilities